This article is part of a larger series on Business Financing.

 3. Find Comparable Properties

-- Must be within the same location
+- Properties must be within the same geographic area

 The 70% of ARV Rule

 The 70% of ARV rule helps calculate the maximum bid price on fix-and-flip investments.
 It limits the bid to 70% of the expected sales price, minus repair costs.
 This allows investors to expect a 30% return on investment (ROI) if all goes well and provides a buffer for unexpected repair costs.